sylabs/singularityce-community/roadmap.md

 The first SingularityCE release was 3.8.0, on May 26th 2021.

-The current SingularityCE release is 3.9.2, on Dec 10th 2021.
+The current SingularityCE release is 3.9.5, on Feb 4th 2021.

 This roadmap is regularly curated by Sylabs, but is open for edits by anyone!
 You can [create feature request issues](https://https://github.com/sylabs/singularity/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) on the GitHub repository, or comment/edit the document here (use the HackMD button).